ansolantz/pac-man/README.md

 ## Description

-A Pac Man game where Pac Man should eat all the food (dots) placed on the game board, without being hit by a ghost.
+A Pac Man game where Pac Man should eat all the candy (dots) placed on the game board, without being hit by a ghost.

 ## MVP(DOM - CANVAS)